BoBoiBoy Movie 2: Plot

-As BoBoiBoy and Gopal finish training, the Zolas explore Kasa's house filled with technology.
-Kasa forces BoBoiBoy and Gopal to pay for training.
-They have insufficient money, so Kasa traps them in crystal and obtains Quake from BoBoiBoy.
-Pipi assumes Kasa lied as Papa witnessed OchoBot being used to power Kasa's house.
-Kasa refutes, introducing as the master of the Crystal element.
-He plays the repaired message on OchoBot, proving Koko Ci did not tell BoBoiBoy to train under Kasa.
-BoBoiBoy has Kasa explain his story with Retak'ka: they met on planet Gugura—a large landfill—where they found elemental Power Spheres.
-Retak'ka greedily stole five more elements and lusted Kasa's Crystal power, thus Kasa drained his elements using OchoBot.
+After completing their training, BoBoiBoy and Gopal are charged by Kasa, who traps them in crystal when they cannot pay and takes back BoBoiBoy's Quake element.
+Pipi suspects Kasa has lied after Zola sees OchoBot powering his house, but Kasa reveals that he is the master of the Crystal element.
+He plays the repaired message, proving Koko Ci never instructed BoBoiBoy to train under him.
+Kasa explains that he and Retak'ka met on planet Gugura, a large landfill, where they discovered elemental Power Spheres.
+Retak'ka greedily took five additional elements and coveted Kasa's Crystal power, so Kasa used OchoBot to drain his elements and imprison him in crystal.

-Realising Kasa baited him to Quabaq with BoBoiBoy's location, Retak'ka has Kasa duel him on Earth, informed by Fang, Ying and Yaya it has the seven required elements.
-Pipi frees BoBoiBoy and Gopal using EggaBot before fully charging, allowing BoBoiBoy to battle Retak'ka.
-Kasa intercepts Retak'ka from smashing BoBoiBoy and apologises for taking his Quake element, telling BoBoiBoy to reclaim the others before Retak'ka drains Crystal from Kasa.
+Realising Kasa had lured him to Quabaq using BoBoiBoy's location, Retak'ka challenges him to a duel on Earth after learning from Fang, Ying and Yaya that Earth possesses the seven elements he needs.
+Pipi frees BoBoiBoy and Gopal with EggaBot, allowing BoBoiBoy to fight Retak'ka.
+Kasa intervenes when Retak'ka attempts to kill him, but Retak'ka then drains Kasa's Crystal power.
 The Zolas, Adu Du and Probe defeat the miners, freeing Fang, Yaya and Ying.

-Remembering splitting makes him weaker, BoBoiBoy fuses his remaining elements Ice and Blaze, creating FrostFire.
-Gopal throws OchoBot at BoBoiBoy, allowing him to drain Retak'ka's Crystal power.
-Overpowered by Fang, Yaya and Ying, Retak'ka explodes a nearby dam.
-BoBoiBoy drains Retak'ka's remaining elements and launches him into space before falling into the river exhausted, prompting his friends to rescue him.
-The group recuperate at a field hospital near the river with their families, while the rescued Cendawa tribe oversee Earth's rebuilding.
+Remembering that splitting his powers weakens him, BoBoiBoy fuses Ice and Blaze into FrostFire.
+Gopal throws OchoBot to him, enabling BoBoiBoy to drain Retak'ka's Crystal power.
+When Fang, Yaya and Ying overpower Retak'ka, he destroys a nearby dam.
+BoBoiBoy drains Retak'ka's remaining elements and launches him into space as Supra, formed by fusing Thunderstorm and Solar, before collapsing into the river, where his friends rescue him.

+The group recuperates at a field hospital with their families, while the rescued Cendawa tribe helps rebuild Earth.
 Kasa acknowledges BoBoiBoy as the new master of the elements.

-In a post-credits scene, Maskmana gives ArmoBot to BoBoiBoy's father Amato for diagnostics, believing Amato should be helping BoBoiBoy.
+Maskmana gives ArmoBot to BoBoiBoy's father Amato for diagnostics, believing he should help BoBoiBoy.